Benrnz/Confuzzle/README.md

 New contributions are welcome.

 ## C# Examples using Confuzzle.Core
+For C# usage you will only need the Confuzzle.Core.dll.
 ### Encrypt a file into another file asynchronously
 ```
 using (var inputStream = new FileStream(unencryptedInputFileName, FileMode.Open, FileAccess.Read, FileShare.Read, bufferSize: 4096, useAsync: true))